 Understanding Johnson & Johnson's Unusual Options Activity

-Johnson & Johnson (NYSE:JNJ) shares experienced unusual options activity on Friday.
-The stock price moved up to $168.74 following the option alert.
+Johnson & Johnson (NYSE:JNJ) shares experienced unusual options activity on Monday.
+The stock price moved down to $165.69 following the option alert.

 - Trade Type: PUT